 Global energy demand is increasing, and governments are pushing for carbon neutrality.
 Offshore wind plays a major role because:

-According to international energy agencies, offshore wind capacity is expected to multiply several times by 2030 due to falling costs and technological improvements.
+According to the International Energy Agency, offshore wind capacity is expected to grow rapidly by 2030 due to falling costs and major technological improvements.
+You can explore detailed projections in their official report here:

 Pros And Cons Of Offshore Wind Turbines